Anneliese van der Pol: 2000s

 In February 2007, it was announced that Van der Pol would be making her Broadway debut as Belle, in Beauty and the Beast.
 Van der Pol was the musical's 17th (and final) Belle.
 She played the role from April 3, 2007, to July 29, 2007, as the show reached its 5,464th (and final) performance.
 During her run as Belle, Van der Pol also performed at Bryant Park's Broadway in Bryant Park on July 12, 2007, along Beauty and the Beast co-stars Chris Hoch and Jeanne Lehmann, performing songs from the show.
 Prior to Beautys final show, van der Pol appeared on Live with Regis and Kelly for a small interview discussing her Broadway debut and experiences with the show.
-She also discussed the origins of her name, and performed Beauty's "A Change in Me."
+She also discussed the origins of her name, and performed Beauty's "A Change in Me".

 In May 2008, it was revealed that Van der Pol would play the role of Kathy in the new musical, Vanities, A New Musical.
 She originated the role of Kathy during the musical's Broadway previews in Pasadena, California from August 22, 2008, to September 28, 2008.
 Originally, the musical was scheduled to begin performances on Broadway February 2, 2009, at the Lyceum Theatre with an official opening on February 26, 2009, but the show's Broadway run was postponed due to the economic turmoil in the US and to focus on the future of the musical.
 The show then made its New York City debut Off-Broadway at the Second Stage Theatre on July 2, 2009, in previews, and officially opened on July 16, 2009.
 Performances continued through August 9, 2009.
 On August 21, 2009, she started recording the Original Cast Album for the musical alongside Lauren Kennedy and Sarah Stiles.
 The album was later released with Sh-k-Boom Records on December 15, 2009.

 As of July 2009, she stated she had received her fourth call-back for the role of Glinda in Wicked on Broadway.
-Van der Pol appeared in a twelve part Jewish miniseries revival of Shalom Sesame (the Jewish version of Sesame Street).
+Van der Pol appeared in a twelve part miniseries revival of Shalom Sesame (the Israeli version of Sesame Street).
 The series premiered during the Hanukkah holiday in December 2010.